-Some moms who adopt a baby over six months old have found that breastfeeding helps get the little one relaxed and feel wanted and safe.
+Some moms who adopt a baby over six months old have found that breastfeeding helps relax the little one and will encourage a feeling of being wanted and safe.

 Moms might need to use an at-the-breast nursing supplementer for some feedings.
-An SNS will ensure that baby is receiving her breastmilk, the supplement, and at the same time, the mother will be increasing her milk supply.
+An SNS will ensure that baby is receiving her breastmilk and the supplement, and at the same time, the mother will be increasing her milk supply.

 “I’m not telling you it’s going to be easy.
 I’m telling you it’s going to be worth it.” - Art Williams.

 It might take up to 5 months before being able to produce a full supply of breastmilk.
 Some moms never develop a full supply, but every little bit of milk counts.